 Average Revenue Per User (ARPU) is a term borrowed from the Telecom industry where it is treated as a benchmark metric to project the revenue of a business.
 ARPU refers to the revenue generated by a user over a specific period of time.

-Extending this concept to SaaS, it is the revenue generated from each paid subscription over a period, typically per month or year and is termed ARPU (Average Revenue per user).
+Extending this concept to SaaS, it is the revenue generated from each individual paid subscription over a period, typically per month or year, and is termed ARPU (Average Revenue per user).

-ARPU is used interchangeably with Average Revenue Per Account (ARPA) and Average Revenue Per Subscription (ARPS) depending on how you price your customers.
+ARPU is used interchangeably with Average Revenue Per Account (ARPA) and Average Revenue Per Subscription (ARPS) depending on how you price your customer base.
 Since it is a non-GAAP metric, there is no standard as to how this should be measured.
-For simplicity, we will refer to ARPU as Average Revenue Per User.
+For simplicity, we will refer specifically to ARPU as Average Revenue Per User.